Guilouz/Creality-Helper-Script-Wiki/docs/index.md

 <img width="900" src="assets/img/home/home.png">

-This guide explains the whole process to root Creality K1, K1C and K1 Max and add features to your printer.
+This guide explains the whole process to root Creality K1 Series, KE Series and Ender-3 V3 Series and add features to your printer using Creality Helper Script.

 The advantage is having full access to the firmware and configuration files to be able to make changes.